 |Unit Size||1 pound|

-Additional shipping rates apply to this item (reflected at checkout).
 Product will ship FedEx Ground, even if Expedited is selected.
 Call for expedited shipping rates.

 |Chinese name||jia jing jie|

 The ultimate feline herb, for centuries cats have been going crazy over this plant.
 It makes them happy and spunky, yet has a more sedating effect on people.
 Catnip has been used in European folk medicine for generations as a calming agent for body and mind.
 It is gentle and is very useful for children and infants with digestive or emotional disturbances.
 The essential oil has been used as a fragrance in perfumes, as a culinary flavoring, and more recently, as an insect repellant.

 Catnip is a gray-green perennial with the square stems and terminal flower spikes typical of the Mint or Lamiaceaefamily.
 It has fuzzy, heart-shaped, toothed leaves and grows 2-3 feet tall.5 It is native to the dry and temperate Mediterranean area in Europe, Asia, and Africa,6 and was introduced to the many parts of the world, particularly North America, by European settlers,5 and is now widely naturalized and cultivated extensively in gardens and for commerce.
 N. cataria is one of 250 species in its genus and is often confused with N. mussinnii or catmint.6 A few other species, N. glechoma, N. hindostana, N. tenufolia, and N. japonica have similar qualities and thus have been used in traditional herbal healing as well.7 The generic name Nepeta is believed to be related to the ancient Etruscan city, Nepete.8

 For commercial purposes, catnip is gathered from naturalized populations in North Carolina and Virginia.
 It is cultivated extensively for the herbal marketplace in Washington State, various countries in Europe, and in Argentina.4